0glabs/0g-doc/docs/da/og-da-deep-dive.md

 The **erasure commitment** is the KZG commitment of $f$, defined as $f(\tau)\cdot G$, where $G$ is the starting point of BN254 G1 curve, and $\tau$ is a latent parameter from the [perpetual powers of tau trusted setup ceremony](https://github.com/privacy-scaling-explorations/perpetualpowersoftau).

 The **data root** is defined as the input root by treating the 1024\*3072 32-byte elements as a continuous storage submission input.
-Specifically, according to the storage submission requirements, these data does not need to pad any zeros, and will be divided into a 16384-element sector array and an 8192-element sector array.
+Specifically, according to the storage submission requirements, this data does not need to pad any zeros, and will be divided into a 16384-element sector array and an 8192-element sector array.

 DA nodes need to verify two parts: